Bira/octopus-carnival/_posts/2023-02-01-iron-circle.md

 The most basic and numerous soldier of the Circle uses this stat block.
 As the name implies, they're definitely not above engaging in a little banditry.
 These are Level 1 Soldiers with 28 HP.
-They're well-equipped with scale armor, shield mace, crossbow and a fancy black cloak with the Circle's emblem (a circle made of chains) embroidered on it.
+They're well-equipped with scale armor, shield, mace, crossbow and a fancy black cloak with the Circle's emblem (a circle made of chains) embroidered on it.